eclipse-edc/Samples/transfer/transfer-03-consumer-pull/README.md

 # Implement a simple "Consumer Pull" Http transfer flow

 The purpose of this sample is to show a data exchange between two connectors, one representing the data provider and the other, the consumer.
-It's based on a "consumer pull" use case that you can find more details on [consumer pull and provider push transfers documentation](https://eclipse-edc.github.io/documentation/for-adopters/control-plane/#consumer-pull-and-provider-push-transfers).
+You can find more details on [consumer pull and provider push transfers documentation](https://eclipse-edc.github.io/documentation/for-adopters/control-plane/#consumer-pull-and-provider-push-transfers).

 This sample consists of the following steps: